 - supplementary planning guidance on the After-Use of Sand and Gravel Sites (adopted in 2004)

-The Minerals and Waste Development Scheme sets out the current programme for the preparation of the forthcoming planning documents that will, when adopted, replace those listed above.
+- the Minerals and Waste Development Scheme sets out the current programme for the preparation of the forthcoming planning documents that will, when adopted, replace those listed

 Please note that the Minerals and Waste Development Scheme is currently under review.
-When this is complete the new development scheme will be available on this page.
+When this is complete the new development scheme will be published.

 We are, together with Derby City Council, currently preparing a new Minerals Plan and a new Waste Plan.